nmunro/nmunro.github.io/_posts/2020-05-08-cl-hangman.md

 Line 5 starts a `let` block (which should be starting to be familiar now) and reads some user input, lowercases it and binds it to a local variable known as 'user-input'.

 Line 6 opens a `cond` block, if you are familiar with switch-case in other programming languages then `cond` fills a similar role.
-The first condition on line 8 determines if the length of the user-input is 0, and recursively calls 'get-letter' again (line 9), this would be the condition that the user has hit the enter key without actually typing something.
+The first condition on line 7 determines if the length of the user-input is 0, and recursively calls 'get-letter' again (line 8), this would be the condition that the user has hit the enter key without actually typing something.

-Line 11 then checks to see if the first character the user has entered already exists in the guessed-letters list, if so, line 12 then recursively calls the 'get-letter' function, much like before.
+Line 10 then checks to see if the first character the user has entered already exists in the guessed-letters list, if so, line 11 then recursively calls the 'get-letter' function, much like before.

-Finally line 14 assumes that everything is ok and takes the first character the user has entered and simply returns it.
+Finally line 13 assumes that everything is ok and takes the first character the user has entered and simply returns it (line 14).

 {% highlight common_lisp linenos %}
 (defun get-letter (guessed-letters)